willhbr/willhbr.github.io/_posts/2023/2023-07-06-why-modernising-shells-is-a-sisyphean-effort.md

 So if you want programs to fit in just the same as shell functions, your functions need to work like POSIX processes.
 This means they can't return something—just input and output streams—and their arguments must be handled as strings.
 This makes implementing a scripting language that can be compared to Ruby or Python basically impossible.
 The constraints of having all your functions act like processes hampers your ability to make useful APIs.

 This makes it really difficult for your shell language to support any kind of strong typing—since everything passed to any command or function needs to be a string, you're constantly reinterpreting data and risking it being reinterpreted differently.
-Having everything be handled like a string is consistent with how programs run (they have to work out how to interpret the type of their arguments) it is a constant source of bugs in shell scripts.
+Having everything be handled like a string is consistent with how programs run (they have to work out how to interpret the type of their arguments) is a constant source of bugs in shell scripts.

 > My favourite fun fact about shells is that some of the "syntax" is actually just a clever use of the command calling convention.
 For example, the square bracket in conditionals is [actually a program called `[`](/2017/01/11/conditionals-in-sh/).